 Literature (800-900 pages)

 Simon Sebag Montefiore, Jerusalem: The Biography.
 London: Weidenfeld & Nicolson, 2011 (or later editions and translations).

 Anders-Christian Lund Jacobsen and Kasper Bro Larsen (eds.), Kompendium til ”Jerusalem i historien og det forestillede Jerusalem” (collection of articles and book chapters in English).

-· Price: Approximately 6500,- DKK including accommodation in double rooms, breakfast, and entrance fees.
-Hotel is located right outside the Old City.
+Price: 7000,- DKK including accommodation in double rooms, breakfast, and entrance fees.